chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_server_settings_opscode_erchef.rst

    * - ``opscode_erchef['depsolver_timeout']``
      - The amount of time (in milliseconds) to wait for cookbook dependency problems to be solved.
 Default value: ``"5000"``.
    * - ``opscode_erchef['depsolver_worker_count']``
      - The number of |ruby| processes for which cookbook dependency problems are unsolved.
 Use the ``pgrep -fl depselector`` command to verify the number of depsolver workers that are running.
+If you are seeing 503 service unavailable errors, increase this value.
 Default value: ``"5"``.
    * - ``opscode_erchef['dir']``
      - |directory generic| |default_value_recommended| Default value: ``/var/opt/chef-server/erchef``.
    * - ``opscode_erchef['enable']``